RSV INFORMATION HUB

 Links to provincial resources:

-Quebec is publicly funding the RSV infant immunization—nirsevimab (Beyfortus)—for babies born within the 2025-2026 season.
-All infants born in the 2025-2026 RSV season can receive nirsevimab free of charge.
+Quebec is publicly funding the RSV infant immunization—nirsevimab (Beyfortus).
+All infants born in the 2025-2026 RSV season can receive the immunization free of charge.
+In addition, infants born on or after April 2, 2025, who are under 8 months old and entering their first RSV season, are also eligible for the publicly funded immunization.
 Visit the Quebec RSV Immunization Page for information about the publicly funded program.

 The maternal vaccine—RSVpreF (ABRYSVO)—can be purchased privately with a prescription from a healthcare provider.
 Some private insurances may cover the cost of the vaccine.